Gigaspaces/xap-docs/site/content/xap102/administrative-alerts.markdown

 ```

 {{% info "Alert XML Configuration "%}}
-The `"alerts.xml"` file argument specifies the file which holds the configuration settings.
+The `alerts.xml` file argument specifies the file which holds the configuration settings.
 The file argument can be:

 - a direct path (e.g. /export/user/my-alerts.xml) or,